Top 10 free things to do in Singapore

 Entering the 54-hectare Gardens of the Bay is like stepping into Pandora, the lush wonderland depicted in the movie Avatar.

-I had an ambition of getting to the Marina promenade, but I simply couldn’t drag myself away from the massive Super-trees that illuminated with spotlights and neon lights.
+I had an ambition of getting to the Marina promenade, but I simply couldn’t drag myself away from the massive Super-trees that were illuminated with spotlights and neon lights.
 I don’t think I’ve ever seen anything like it.

 Gardens by the bay, Singapore